attify/attify-badge/README.md

 - In the GPIO monitor window, the floating states are detected as high. this is a hardware issue which will be resolved in the next version of the badge

+- Not exactly a bug, but the UI hangs for a few seconds while scanning the I2C devices, I'll implement a thread to search for I2C devices.

 ###Note :